 It was all change ten years later on the Moses family’s next census entry; they were now living in Wasbash Township, Fountain, Indiana – Thomas M. gets a belated mention; his brother Evan VIII (who by now would have been 13) had ominously disappeared; the birth places of John and Jane had shifted from Wales to PA; and perhaps most surprisingly of all, Morgan now had a new wife!
 Sarah (Ann) was Pennsylvania born (Buck Mountain) of Welsh stock and nine years younger than Morgan.
 This throws up lots of questions; not least what happened to first wife Elizabeth – presumably she had died, possibly in childbirth.
 In a later census new wife, and no doubt desperately needed stepmother, Sarah A. declared “No children“, which after probably at least a decade of marriage to Morgan in a pre-contraceptive era, suggests that she could not have children of her own.
 An intriguing footnote to all this, is that an Elizabeth Moses with the right birth year is buried in the Welsh section of Washburn Street Cemetery in Scranton, Lackawanna County PA, having died on February 14th 1874 aged 32.
 Youngest son Thomas M. later states his mother died when he was “tow” (sic), whilst the family were still living in Pennsylvania; if this was right then that would put the date of Elizabeth’s death as circa 1871.

 Following the coal, Morgan and his family finally ended up in Iowa via Alabama, (back to) Audenreid and Stringtown Indiana.
 The final (1885) family census address is given as Maine Street, Cleveland Township, Lucas Co.
 Iowa.
 Morgan had presumably moved his family here because the Township seemed like an excellent place to raise a family.
 To quote “The Cleveland Herald” of 1887 – “Many of the miners are members of some branch of the Christian Church. ..we seldom saw a boy on the street during school hours, and a more orderly town cannot be found in the state.
 We saw no one intoxicated and heard no profanity.”
 This was in stark contrast to one of their previous addresses, Stringtown Nr.
 Coal Creek, which was described thus – “A collection of cheap houses mostly erected by the Coal Company to be used by the miners.”
 By 1881 it apparently had about 17 saloons; clearly not a suitable place to raise young children.
-Morgan’s “American dream” was then cruelly curtailed on July 28th 1886 when, aged 45 years 2 months and 4 days, he died from injuries he had sustained the previous year when he was struck by a falling slab of slate whilst working underground in Lucas Iowa.
+Morgan’s “American dream” was then cruelly curtailed on July 28th 1886 when, aged 45 years 2 months and 4 days, he died from injuries he had sustained on July 8th the previous year when he was struck by a falling slab of slate whilst working underground in Lucas Iowa.
 This “careless injury” was witnessed by his youngest son, “13” year old Thomas Morgan, who was also working underground.
 In reality Thomas M. was probably around 15 at the time of his father’s accident.
 Poor Morgan was now severely incapacitated from then until his death, and so had to rely on his two young son’s to support the family.
 By the time Morgan Moses did eventually pass away, his youngest son Tom would have been a young man of sixteen rather than the pathetic “half-orphan” portrayed in Jobson’s book.
 It seems Tom was needlessly trying to “sex up” an already remarkable story.
 The book also bizarrely describes Tom as an “only child“, making no mention of either his three siblings or his biological mother Elizabeth and her premature death.

 Morgan’s youngish widow Sarah Ann made her final census appearance in 1900 when, aged 50, she was living in Georgetown Indiana close to Thomas M. and interestingly her other step-son John; making the airbrushing of him out of the story even more strange.
 She was sharing her home at the time with her 18 year old niece Ida M. Evans and several boarders.
 After nearly 24 years of widowhood, Sarah Ann died at ten past two on the morning of March 16th 1910 at the home of her step-son Thomas M. in Westville.
 Like her father before her, she also died from stomach cancer and sadly, aged just 59, was survived by her mother.
 In her next day newspaper obituary she was described as “a very highly regarded woman” and was a member of both the Rebekah Lodge and Rathbone Sisters, which were American fraternal and service organisations.
 She was buried in a Moses family plot at the Springhill Cemetery, Danville, Vermilion Co.
 ILL.
 Her late husband Morgan had been buried, with a very impressive gravestone (finally paid for by his widow in 1889), in the then recently opened Fry Hill Cemetery just outside the town of Lucas, on land once owned by the White-breast Coal Co. for whom he was working for at the time of his accident.
 Perhaps fittingly it is located “atop a high hill in a very isolated spot.
 There are no houses or traffic in view.
 The only sounds are those of nature.
 Such a peaceful place“.* The same words could have been used to describe Hendre Rhys Farm near the “Black Mountain” where Morgan was born and raised.